-Advanced Diploma of Leadership and Management Course will be delivered through online learning and self-paced study.
+Diploma of Business Course will be delivered through online learning and self-paced study.
+Students are able to experience exciting online Business Course through online class where you can participate and access a recording at your convenience.

 Online class timetables and face to face timetables are updated every few weeks.
-Online and face to face class support class dates are located in the Training plan according to the units.
+Online and face to face class support class's dates are located in the Training plan according to the units.